 Creating repeat customers is the single most important thing you can do for your business – or if you’re not a business owner, the same idea can be applied to any of your various projects.
 I recently published an article with a few tips to get you thinking about how you can utilize your current customer base to create a snowball effect of repeat business.
-Check it out by clicking the link below:
+Check it out by clicking the link here: Create Repeat Customers for Your Business and ProjectsShare the love!

 One of the most challenging aspects of running an art-based business is developing the technical skills to promote your work online.
 Unfortunately, it’s not enough to have an amazing talent.
 You have to be an entrepreneur too!
 Many crafters and artists become frustrated by the idea of photographing their products, setting up a website, developing graphics, and social networking for promotion.
 I know, because I’m one of them!
 Anything involving a computer can be a major source of stress without the proper training.